You can get from Warsaw to Berlin by train, bus or flight.

 |Distance||320 miles (516 km)|

-Take a coach, flight or train to travel 320 miles (516 km) to Berlin from Warsaw.
-If speed is a priority, then a flight is the best option with an average duration of 1 h 30 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £14.
-The most popular travel providers which serve this route are Flixbus, Lot Polish Airlines or Deutsche Bahn among others.
-Travellers can even take a direct coach or train from Warsaw to Berlin.
+Travel 320 miles (516 km) by flight, coach or train between Warsaw and Berlin.
+If speed is a priority, then a flight is the best option with an average duration of 1 h 30 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £18.
+The most popular travel providers which serve this trip are Lot Polish Airlines, Flixbus or Deutsche Bahn among others.
+Travellers can even take a direct flight, coach or train from Warsaw to Berlin.

 Europe’s biggest capital cities are all mesmerizing in their own right but depending on what type of person you are, one of the big five—Berlin, London, Madrid, Paris and Rome—will call to you more...Continue reading